krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     file see :ref:`kadm5.acl(5)`.

 **database_module**
-    This relation indicates the name of the configuration section under :ref:`dbmodules` for database specific parameters used by the loadable database library.
+    (String.)
+This relation indicates the name of the configuration section under :ref:`dbmodules` for database-specific parameters
+    used by the loadable database library.
+The default value is the realm name.
+If this configuration section does not exist, default values will be used for all database parameters.

 **database_name**
-    (String.)
-This string specifies the location of the Kerberos database for this realm, if the DB2 back-end is being used.
-If a **database_module** is specified for the realm and the corresponding module contains a **database_name** parameter, that value will take precedence over this one.
-The default value is
+    (String, deprecated.)
+This relation specifies the location of the Kerberos database for this realm, if the DB2 module is being used and the :ref:`dbmodules` configuration section does not specify a database name.
+The default value is |kdcdir|\ ``/principal``.
-    |kdcdir|\ ``/principal``.

 **default_principal_expiration**
     (:ref:`abstime` string.)
 Specifies the default expiration date of